Julianna Margulies

-In 2021, she began portraying character Laura Peterson on the Apple TV+ drama series The Morning Show, starring alongside Jennifer Aniston and Reese Witherspoon.
+Margulies also had roles in the TNT miniseries The Mists of Avalon (2001), the HBO crime drama series The Sopranos (2006–2007), the National Geographic miniseries The Hot Zone (2019), and as Laura Peterson in the Apple TV+ drama series The Morning Show (2021–2023).

-Margulies had a recurring role on The Sopranos (2006-2007).
-She also voiced Neera in the adventure film Dinosaur (2000) and appeared in the miniseries The Mists of Avalon (2001).
-Her other films include Evelyn (2002), Ghost Ship (2002), Snakes on a Plane (2006), City Island (2009), Stand Up Guys (2012), and The Upside (2017).
-She also had starring roles in the AMC dark comedy series Dietland (2018) and the National Geographic miniseries The Hot Zone (2019).
+She starred in the adventure film Dinosaur (2000), the drama film Evelyn (2002), the supernatural horror film Ghost Ship (2002), the action horror film Snakes on a Plane (2006), the comedy drama film City Island (2009), the crime comedy film Stand Up Guys (2012), and the comedy drama film The Upside (2017).

-Margulies has won eight Screen Actor Guild Awards, making her the second most awarded woman ever within SAG after Julia Louis-Dreyfus, one Golden Globe Award, and three Primetime Emmy Awards.
+Margulies has received one Golden Globe Award, three Primetime Emmy Awards, and eight Screen Actors Guild Awards, making her the second most awarded woman ever within SAG after Julia Louis-Dreyfus.
+She is also the recipient of a star on the Hollywood Walk of Fame.
 In 2015, Time magazine named her one of the 100 most influential people in the world.
-Margulies is also a recipient of a star on the Hollywood Walk of Fame.

-Early life
+Early life and education

 Julianna Margulies was born in Spring Valley, New York, the youngest of three daughters.
 Her mother Francesca (née Goldberg, later Gardner) was a ballet dancer and eurythmy teacher.
 Her father Paul Margulies was a writer, philosopher, and Madison Avenue advertising executive.
-Her parents were both Jewish, descendants of Ashkenazi Jewish immigrants from Romania, Austria, Hungary, and Russia.
+Her parents were both Jewish, descendants of Ashkenazi Jewish immigrants from Austria, Hungary, Romania, and Russia.
 They divorced when she was a year old.

 In her memoir, Sunshine Girl, Margulies wrote that her parents both adhered to the teachings of anthroposophy.
 Margulies, herself, has said that she does not hold religious beliefs, although she is ethnically Jewish and teaches the traditions to her son.
-In a 2013 interview, she said, “I would say if I had a religion, it would be gratitude…I love the tradition of Judaism that on Friday nights, Shabbat means 'Goodbye to the workweek; hello to family and the weekend.'”
+In a 2013 interview, she said, "I would say if I had a religion, it would be gratitude…I love the tradition of Judaism that on Friday nights, Shabbat means 'Goodbye to the workweek; hello to family and the weekend.'"

 In her memoir, Margulies also wrote about her difficult, nomadic childhood.
-While she is from New York, she moved with her mother to many different countries and states throughout her youth, including Sussex, England, and Paris, France.
-As a result, French was Margulies’ first language.
+She is from New York City, but she moved with her mother to different countries and states throughout her youth, including Sussex, England, and Paris, France.
+As a result, French was Margulies' first language.
 She has since lost the ability to speak it fluently.

 In the book, Margulies described her childhood as ultimately loving, but unpredictable and unstable.
 She detailed many emotionally traumatic experiences.

 Margulies attended many different schools as a child, including Green Meadow Waldorf School and High Mowing School.
 She graduated with a degree in art history and English from Sarah Lawrence College, where she appeared in several campus plays.
 At Sarah Lawrence College, students select three areas of focus for coursework.
 Margulies focused on art history, English, and theatre.
 She originally enrolled in college with the goal of becoming a lawyer, like her grandmother, or a psychologist, but fell in love with the craft of acting.